-Multiple Sclerosis Treatment Medication
+Multiple Sclerosis Treatment Drugs and Side Effects

-What is Multiple Sclerosis?
+What Is Multiple Sclerosis?

-What Causes Multiple Sclerosis?
+What Causes This Disease?

 Multiple sclerosis results in the destruction of the myelin that surrounds the nerves of the CNS.
 Myelin is a fatty substance that insulates the nerves and allows them to transmit information to and from the brain.
 If the myelin is damaged, the transmitted information is not only delayed but also may be misinterpreted by the brain.
 The myelin destruction, also known as demyelination, is thought to be caused by the body's immune cells entering the CNS.
 The disruption of the normal barrier to the entry of these cells, termed the blood-brain barrier, leads to local swelling (known as edema).
 Also damaged are the nerve cell bodies (termed neuronal loss) or their prolongations (termed axonal loss).
 A plaque (area of inflammation, demyelination, axonal loss, edema or scarring) represents a typical multiple sclerosis lesion, or area of injury.